wesleycamargo/azure-docs.pt-br/articles/active-directory-b2c/active-directory-b2c-devquickstarts-api-node.md

 }
 /// Simple returns the list of TODOs that were loaded. function listTasks(req, res, next) {
-// Resitify currently has a bug which doesn't allow you to set default headers
+// Restify currently has a bug that doesn't allow you to set default headers
-// This headers comply with CORS and allow us to mongodbServer our response to any origin res.header("Access-Control-Allow-Origin", "*");
+// The headers comply with CORS and allow us to mongodbServer our response to any origin res.header("Access-Control-Allow-Origin", "*");
 res.header("Access-Control-Allow-Headers", "X-Requested-With");
 log.info("listTasks was called for: ", owner);